VedPrakashN/laravelvuecms/README.md

 3. Products Module\
 	3.1 URL - http://localhost:8000/admin/products \
 	3.2 Complete CRUD\
-	3.3 Save this data with Category ID\
+	3.3 Save this data with SubCategory ID\
 	3.4 Display product data and also sub_category data in it using BelongsTo Relationship\
-	3.5 Delete Data with Products using HasMany Relationship\
+	3.5 Delete Product data

 ### User Side: